Pickelhaupt/EUC-Dash-ESP32/README.md

 ## Building the project
 It is easiest to build it using the Arduino IDE.
 If you are building for the T-Watch, make both the ESP and t-watch libraries are added
 ## Connecting to the wheel
 It should connect automatically when it finds a compatible wheel.
 However there is currently no function implemented to make it possible to choose what wheel it will connect to of there are more than one compatible wheel in range, it will simply connect to the first one it finds.
+Make sure the wheel is on before switching on the ESP device.